Rebecca Hains: Publications

-Hains has edited, with collaborators, three anthologies on children's culture: Princess Cultures: Mediating Girls' Imaginations and Identities, Cultural Studies of LEGO: More Than Just Bricks, and The Marketing of Children's Toys: Critical Perspectives on Children's Consumer Culture.
-Emily R. Aguilo-Perez, writing in the American Journal of Play, comments that in Princess Cultures, "Forman-Brunell and Hains have created a rich collection of essays that significantly contribute to the growing literature that examines girls' popular cultures."
+A review in the American Journal of Play comments that in Princess Cultures, "Forman-Brunell and Hains have created a rich collection of essays that significantly contribute to the growing literature that examines girls' popular cultures."
+An article in Marketing Theory cited two of her books and a journal article, praising Cultural Studies of Lego for highlighting "the importance of understanding gendered marketing to children to complement our understanding of children’s consumption and consumer culture".
 Hains has also written articles on media culture for publications such as The Washington Post, The Christian Science Monitor, and The Boston Globe.

 Media appearances and perspective

 Conventional U.S. and international media frequently cite Hains as an academic expert on children's media culture.
 Her critical perspective on media representation of girls and women, as well as gender stereotypes on screen and in children's toys, have been reported on in major publications, news programs, and radio broadcasts.
 For example, her analyses of Barbie have been covered by The Washington Post, Fortune, Adweek, The New York Times, the Los Angeles Times and on SiriusXM, while her critiques of Disney Princess and princess culture have been reported on by the BBC, The Christian Science Monitor, Fortune, The Guardian, The Meredith Vieira Show, The New York Times, NPR's On Point, The Wall Street Journal, and CNN.

 Media outlets reporting on gender-neutral toys and gendered toy marketing have included her expert commentary, such as CBC Radio's The Current, Fox and Friends, NPR's Morning Edition, Slate, and The Wall Street Journal.
 Hains spoke extensively about princess culture, girl power, and the history of girls and media in the 2014 ARTE France documentary Pink Attitude: Princesses, Pop Stars and Girl Power.